 Sodankylä is also home of the world-famous Midnight Sun Film Festival, which gets a special flair from the retro atmosphere of the town center each summer.

-There are a couple of hotels in the town center of Sodankylä, as well as a handful of holiday apartments available for rent.
+For nearby accommodation, there are a couple of hotels in the town center of Sodankylä, as well as a handful of holiday apartments available for rent.
 In addition, the Luosto travel area, only a 30-minute drive away, offers various accommodation options from hotels to cozy cottages.
-For a couple of examples, see the accommodation selection of our film friendly partners, Lapland Hotels and Santa’s Hotels, which includes hotel rooms, luxury villas and glass igloos.

 Restaurants & Catering

-In the town center, you can find a handful of à la carte restaurants and lunch cafés, as well as a couple of fast food eateries for those craving some pizza or a burger.
-In the village of Luosto, the forementioned hotels are happy to serve productions with expertise and care.
+In the town center, you can find a handful of restaurants and lunch cafés, as well as a couple of fast food eateries for those craving some pizza or a burger.

 Some additional local services that may be useful when filming in the retro town of Sodankylä include: